Olive Thomas: Death

 For several years, Thomas and Pickford had intended to vacation together.
 Both were constantly traveling and had little time to spend together.
 With their marriage on the rocks, the couple decided to take a second honeymoon.
 In August 1920, the pair headed for Paris, hoping to combine a vacation with some film preparations.

 On the night of September 5, 1920, they went out for a night of entertainment and partying at the famous bistros in the Montparnasse Quarter of Paris.
 Returning to their suite in the Hotel Ritz around 3 a.m., Pickford either fell asleep or was outside the bedroom.
 An intoxicated and tired Thomas ingested a mercury bichloride solution, which may have been prescribed to Pickford as a topical medication to treat sores caused by syphilis.
 While accounts vary, authorities speculated that Thomas thought the flask contained either drinking water or a sleeping tonic.
 The medication's label was in French, which may have added to her confusion.
 After drinking the liquid she screamed, "Oh, my God!" and Pickford rushed to assist her.
-She was taken to the American Hospital in the Paris suburb of Neuilly-sur-Seine, where Pickford and his former brother-in-law Owen Moore remained at her side until she died five days later.
+She was taken to the American Hospital in the Paris suburb of Neuilly-sur-Seine, where Pickford and his former brother-in-law Owen Moore remained at her side until she died five days later at 11:00 AM.